Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: First properties

 \subsubsection{Trace-zero curves}

-The part of each trace-zero curve with index +1 consists of centers, and the trace has non-zero derivative across it, so these are curves of Hopf bifurcations.
+The part of each trace-zero curve with index +1 consists of centres, and the trace has non-zero derivative across it, so these are curves of Hopf bifurcations.
 Crucially, we show in appendix \ref{append:lyapunov_coef}, that they are generic Hopf bifurcations, in contrast to the system with $\phi=0$, studied in \cite{Baesens_2018}, which had four points of degenerate Hopf bifurcation.
-Thus, our example avoids the obstruction to having at most one cpo and so there is hope of satisfying assumption 7b.
+Thus, it is possible that our example satisfies assumption 7b, as all its Hopf points generate only one cpo.

-The part of each trace-zero curve with index -1 consists of \emph{neutral saddle} (ns), where the eigenvalues are equal in magnitude but opposite in sign.
-The derivative of the trace across it is non-zero too, which will be needed later.
-So each curve of trace-zero consists of an arc of center and an arc of ns.
-As there are no closed curves of center nor closed curves of ns, assumption 3a is satisfied.
+The part of each trace-zero curve with index -1 consists of neutral saddle (ns) and the derivative of the trace across it is non-zero too, which will be needed later.
+So each curve of trace-zero consists of an arc of centre and an arc of ns separated by $B$ points as depicted in figure~\ref{fig:resonance}(b).
+They have $y=\pm\frac{1}{4}+O(\varepsilon)$, so they are within $O(\varepsilon)$ of $\Omega_x=\pm S$, $\Omega_y=\pm 1$ but we can be more precise.
+Using that $\varepsilon\sin 2\pi x = \cos 2\pi y $ together with \eqref{eq:equilibria} and \eqref{eq:C_S_expression}, we find that the trace-zero curves are parametrised to first order by